leogx9r/DiscordCrypt/TECHNICALITIES.md

 # Supported Algorithms

-**DiscordCrypt** uses a variety of symmetric encryption algorithms via [NodeJS](https://en.wikipedia.org/wiki/Node.js)'s [`crypto`](https://nodejs.org/api/crypto.html) module.
+**DiscordCrypt** uses a variety of symmetric encryption algorithms exposed via [NodeJS](https://en.wikipedia.org/wiki/Node.js)'s [`crypto`](https://nodejs.org/api/crypto.html) module.

 In addition to these, two types of key exchanges are supported as well as the ability to generate